-All incoming students, staff and faculty are required to complete a primary prevention program, known as HAVEN.
-HAVEN is a nationally recognized nonprofit leader that provides programs to promote violence-free homes and communities and helps victims of domestic violence and sexual assault.
-This training program provides information which includes Hood College revised policies, the Hood College Sexual Misconduct Prevention and Resource Guide, and other important information for community members to help prevent sexual assault, domestic violence, dating violence, and stalking on campus and to assist victims, should the need arise.
-This is considered primary prevention because it is aimed towards giving community members information before it occurs.
+All students are required to complete a primary prevention program, known as EverFi sexual assault training.
+EverFi is a nationally recognized leader that provide programs to promote violence-free homes and communities and helps victims of domestic violence and sexual assault.
+Faculty and staff are required to complete sexual assault training through SafeColleges.
+SafeColleges programs are designed to help campuses address challenging issues affecting their institutions to make them safer and more inclusive places to work and learn.
+Both of these training programs provide information regarding Hood College revised policies, resources, and other important information for community members to help prevent sexual assault, domestic violence, dating violence, and stalking on campus.
+Community member are then able to assist victims, should the need arise.
+These are considered primary prevention programs because they are aimed towards giving community members information before incidents occur.